anabeto93/Django-TDD-API/README.md

 `/api/user/create` takes you to the `DRF` page for creating a user account.

 `/api/user/token` is used to create a token based on an existing user account.

+`/api/user/me` but you will need the ModHeader extension to add `Authorization: Token some_token_here` before you can visit this in your browser.
+The `some_token_here` is obtained when you have visited the `/api/user/token` endpoint.